preeti13456/TextCheck/README.md

 **Current version:** 1.0

 **Updates:** 1.1 has just been accepted.
 It features a nicer background and font.
+Images of the new extension are still being updated to the store.
+If you have sny feature requests, or other directions this project should travel in, please email me from the Chrome Webstore (see contact section of this README), or just create a feature request under issues.